minut9/Mechacar_Statistical_Analysis/Mechacar_Statistical_Analysis/README.md

 ## Deliverable 2.
 Summary Statistics on Suspension Coils
 The MechaCar Suspension_Coil data set shows the results from multiple lots.
 From this data set we found the weight capacities of suspension coils in prototytpe cars.
-From all lots-
+From all lots..

 <img width="349" alt="D2 Screen Shot" src="https://user-images.githubusercontent.com/86068655/153758985-d269c42f-c18e-4927-9d4e-68be5ccf947f.png">

-Then From each of the 3 lots-
+Then From each of the 3 lots..

 <img width="1196" alt="D2 2nd pic" src="https://user-images.githubusercontent.com/86068655/153759124-346bf82e-69ea-4b27-83e6-39b4a85f2a3c.png">

 From a more indepth look at each lot, we can see Lot 3 had an extremely high variance, and a slightly lower mean than what our null hypothesis show.
 The std deviation was also high.
 It would be safe to assume lot 3 had the worst results in comparion to the other 2 lots.
 Lots 1 and 2 show more consistency with results with variances of .98 and 7.47 respectively.
 Lots 1 and 2 also are within the 100PSI variance requirement, which lot 3 is not.

 ## Deliverable 3.
 T-Tests on Suspension Coils

-A T-test accross all lots are shown below
+A T-test accross all lots are shown below..

 <img width="435" alt="D3 TTest" src="https://user-images.githubusercontent.com/86068655/153759445-9e15f7ae-0c78-4d89-8aec-35f1f9b1104b.png">

 The actual mean of the sample is 1498.78.
 The p-value is .06 which is higher than .05; therefore, there is not enough evidence to encourage the rejection of the null hypothesis.

 ### Individual lots

 <img width="653" alt="D3 Multi Lot" src="https://user-images.githubusercontent.com/86068655/153759646-91b61a2b-ea74-4243-b1ae-bdbc79e8b92d.png">

     1. Lot 1 has a mean sample of 1500, so obviously we have to accept the null hypothesis for lot 1 because there is not statistical difference from the sample         mean and population mean.
     2. Lot 2 has just about the same outcome as lot 1 with the sample mean jsut slightly different of 1500.02, which means we cannot reject the null hypothesis.
     3. Lot 3 is the runt of the sample.
 The sample mean is 1496.14, off from the 1500 null hypothesis.
 The p-value is .04168 with is lower than the significance    level of .05, which indicates for lot 3 to reject the null hypothesis.